- How do you decorate your table for Rosh Hashanah?

 Boys, boys!
 Cut it out!
 Here Nappy, you can have your own Pomegranate napkin rings.

-These Chag Sameach place cards are an easy (and cheap) way to win your guests over.
-Such a simple yet thoughtful gesture your guests will appreciate
+Placing Chag Sameach place cards is an easy (and affordable) way to win your guests over.
+It’s a small gesture, but it goes a long way.

 “Rebecca…Why is there a decorative pomegranate tree in the middle of the table?”